 GIT is the most widely used version control system on the planet.
 On Siftery, 1,800+ companies have confirmed using GIT, including the top names as Apple, Microsoft, Amazon, LinkedIn, Facebook, Yahoo, and many, many others.
 Compared to many alternatives, with GIT, committing new changes, operations like branching, merging or comparing past versions of the code are optimized for impressive performance characteristics.
 When you decide to go through that GIT for dummies stage and get used to GIT commands, you’ll see the benefit of it when you work with any DevOps tool, e.g., JIRA, Jenkins, etc.

-This course is structured in a way that you quickly learn GIT commands.
+This GIT crash course is structured in a way that you quickly learn GIT commands with examples.
 Section 3 will focus on working with files: how to create status and alias; how to add new files to local repositories; what do you need to do to commit a change; pushing a file to a remote repository and pulling a file from it.
 Of course, file management will be something you’re more or less familiar with.
 When working with GIT, probably a more specific field that you’ll need to dive in will be branching and merging.
 So you’ll study and practice things like how to create and switch GIT branch, merge the branch to master, and other necessary commands.
 In other words, you’ll get all the basics you need to turn GIT into a useful daily tool.

 If you learn how to use GIT and become confident with GIT commands, you simply get the skills that you’ll be able to use across a wide variety of fields and tasks.
 Because of the distributed GIT’s nature and advanced branching system, you’ll be able to implement an almost infinite number of workflows.
-So, get from the basic “what is GIT?” to mastering this tool in this course!
+So, get from the basic “what is GIT?” to mastering this tool in this GIT crash course!

 This is Aravindhan.
 For the past 5 + years, we train and educate Students and experienced professionals Online through various medium.
 We have professional trainers who work in each technology we teach with best experience.
 We cover technologies such as Programming, Web designing and development, Android app development and many more.
 We believe in win-win policy and join us to learn what you want and what we know.